david-a-parry/vase/README.md

       -p, --pass_filters    Only keep variants that have passed filters (i.e. FILTER field must be "PASS")

+      -af AF, --af AF       Maximum AF value in input VCF.
+Any allele with an AF > than this value will be filtered.

+      -min_af MIN_AF, --min_af MIN_AF
+                            Minimum AF value in input VCF.
+Any allele with an AF < than this value will be filtered.

       -c [CSQ [CSQ ...]], --csq [CSQ [CSQ ...]]
                             One or more VEP consequence classes to  retain.
                             Variants which do not result in  one of these VEP